-- Is home staging a viable business?
+Is home staging a viable business?

-I am going to address #2 first.
+I am going to address number two first.

 Several things I did in my business changed that mindset:

-- I focus more on referrals & word of mouth amongst industry professionals, less with general public directly.
+I focus more on referrals & word of mouth among industry professionals, less with general public directly.
 I’ve worked with sellers directly numerous times and I’ve definitely had repeated business from sellers, whom I had a great time working with.
 But it’s never going to be the volume the agents can send me.

-- Trim the fat aggressively.
+Trim the fat aggressively.
 Sure, there are always trial periods with everything that pertains to running your business, like vendors or warehouse inventory methods.
 If we feel that something is not paying off over a certain period of time, we change our approach.

 I also let go of my obsession.
 I started my business in my mid-20s.
-For the better part of that through my late 20s, I was obsessed about making a lot of money and was completely revenue driven.
-Then the big 30 hit, I realized it wasn’t working and creatively I was plateauing, so I decided to go back to school.
+For the better part of that through my late 20s, I was obsessed about making a lot of money and was completely revenue-driven.
+Then the big 30 hit, and I realized it wasn’t working and creatively I was plateauing, so I decided to go back to school.
 It was a risky move and I nearly killed my business.
 But through the journey, I learned what success really means for me.

 Ultimately, it’s YOUR business, it’s YOUR life.
 Only you can determine what kind of business will serve your lifestyle best, not the other way around.
 Learning to let go the old idea of success helped me stop feeling embarrassed and ashamed, which helped me move forward with my business.

 Ultimately if you truly want this business, and you love it, don’t give up.
 It WILL get better, which will make success that much sweeter.
-My general advice would be that immerse yourself in business building and skills (in additions to your staging skills), and learn what your sweet spots are.
+My general advice would be that immerse yourself in business building and skills (in addition to your staging skills), and learn what your sweet spots are.
 Then expand from there.
 I hope that helps!